JaneEnabling/docs/ABOUT.md

         ducted fans).
 The JaneBrain would contain the CB that manages which fan(s) to change, and in what way, then sends those commands along as a JSON singleton object to be written to output, or as a stored CB.
+        --This is an extreme example, that I hope will be accomplished someday

 ### Janett - An "end node" bot-piece,
 - Controls only self pin-writes/self outputs utilizing the jane++ software